 Ian Nicholls, AROnline‘s historian-in-residence, concludes the Rover-Triumph story, and what was their long and drawn-out part in the downfall of the British motor industry.

-Here, in the twenty-second part, he recalls the death of Triumph, the triumphant final years of the Rover SD1 and reaching out to Honda.
+Here, in the twenty-second and final part, he recalls the death of Triumph, the triumphant final years of the Rover SD1 and reaching out to Honda.

 The Rover-Triumph story: the setting sun